 Northeast Indiana is home to a large Amish population.
-According to the 2010 US Religion Census, more than 14,000 Amish lived in LaGrange County, accounting for 37.9% of its total population, making it the second largest county (by population) for the Amish in the United States.
+According to the 2010 U.S. Religion Census, more than 14,000 Amish lived in LaGrange County, accounting for 37.1% of its total population, making it the second largest county (by population) for the Amish in the United States.
+Less than 1% of the 2010 population of Allen County was Amish.
 The map included as Figure 6 shows the Amish population by county in the seven-county region in Northeast Indiana.